JohnnieA0068/Data-Cleaning/README.md

    9)	Delete all Formatting

-This gave a clean, readable Excel DB that can be transformed into Pivot Tables, Chart, and Graphs
+This gave a clean, readable Excel DB that can be transformed into Pivot Tables, Chart, and Graphs (Saved As- https://github.com/JohnnieA0068/Data-Cleaning-in-Excel/blob/main/Clean%20Data%20Table%20for%20Cleaning%20Project.xlsx)